imissyouso/textmagic-rest-python/docs/TextMagicApi.md

 reopen = 0 # int | Reopen chat if found or do not change status (optional) (default to 0)

 try:
-    # Find chats by phone.
+    # Find chats by phone
     api_response = api_instance.get_chat_by_phone(phone, upsert=upsert, reopen=reopen)
     pprint(api_response)
 except ApiException as e: